Who We Are

 Our Four Pillars

 Cana Family Institute is an independent, lay-driven organization organized and established in the Archdiocese of Saint Paul and Minneapolis in 2012 as a non-profit 501c3.
-The founding board, with the encouragement of the chancellor for the Archdiocese of Saint Paul and Minneapolis, began to establish statutes outlining Cana Family Institute as a private association of the lay faithful in 2013.
-In addition to outreach in 3 other dioceses, in 2014 Cana programming began in parishes and Catholic schools in the northwest suburbs of St. Paul-Minneapolis under the guidance of The Most Reverend Andrew H. Cozzens, Auxiliary Bishop for the Archdiocese of Saint Paul and Minneapolis.
-Father Joe Bambenek, pastor of the Church of St. Pius X in White Bear Lake, MN, joined the board of directors in 2015 as Bishop Cozzens’ representative.
+The founding Board, with the encouragement of the chancellor for the Archdiocese of Saint Paul and Minneapolis, began to establish statutes outlining Cana Family Institute as a private association of the lay faithful in 2013.
+In addition to outreach in 3 other dioceses, in 2014 Cana programming began in parishes and Catholic schools in the northwest suburbs of St. Paul and Minneapolis under the guidance of The Most Reverend Andrew H. Cozzens, then the Auxiliary Bishop for the Archdiocese of Saint Paul and Minneapolis.
+Father Joe Bambenek joined the Board of Directors in 2015 as Bishop Cozzens’ representative.

-Cana Family Institute’s core programming, formerly called Familia, has over 26 years of history and over 20,000 alumni around the country.
+Cana Family Institute’s core programming, formerly called Familia, has nearly 30 years of history and over 20,000 alumni around the country.
 The heart of The Cana Experience is

 More committed to living the Church’s teachings on family life